Bora 5 & 7

 The Bora is an easy-to-fly soft foil that flies straight from your hand and stuffs into a lunchbox or backpack when you’re done.
 Perfect for hanging out in Antarctica, the South Pacific, or your local park.
 The long flowing tail ensures you’ll be seen from a mile away.

-Bora comes in three sizes with 2, 5, and 7-square-foot sails.
+Bora comes in two sizes with 5 and 7-square-foot sails.
 They’re all easy to handle and quick to launch.
 Just attach the string and let the wind fill the sail – there’s nothing to put together and no parts to lose.

 Hold on to that Bora 7 in a breeze.
 The biggest size has a solid pull and can lift small objects like a GoPro camera or some tube tails off the line.

 Comes with braided flying line on an easy-to-use hoop winder.

 |Packed Size||11 × 4.5 × 1.5 in|